This article may contain affiliate links. If you make a purchase after clicking on a link we may earn a small commission at no extra cost to you.

 Frequency refers to the sonar waves that are sent out and returned to a transducer.
 The frequency range of a transducer is commonly 50, 83, 192, or 200 kHz.
 The reason that frequency is such an important aspect is that the greater the frequency, the better the visual quality.

-What type of power output does the device have is one of the most significant aspects to check for.
+What type of power output the device has is one of the most significant aspects to check for.
 Wattage is the unit of measurement for fish finders.
 The greater the wattage, the faster it can transmit and receive a signal, which is then translated into a picture on the screen.
 Picture quality may be blurry and visuals may be delayed if the equipment has low power output.
 Low-power devices are only effective in shallow water.

 3. Screen resolution: